Analyze Coverage of Unit Tests

 The most basic scenario of using dotCover is measuring how much of your code do tests cover.
 Baseline conditions are as follows.
 You have a solution opened in Visual Studio.
 Code in the solution is covered with some unit tests.
 The task is to understand how much of the code is covered.

-- In the Unit Test Explorer window, select the tests whose coverage you want to analyze.
+In the Unit Test Explorer window, select the tests whose coverage you want to analyze.
 If you want to analyze all tests, select the top-level node in the tree.
-Note that you can limit coverage scope by using coverage filters.

-- Click Cover Unit Tests .
+Click Cover Unit Tests .
 This will run a normal unit tests session but dotCover will collect coverage data in the background.
-Test results will be shown in real time in the newly opened Unit Test Sessions window.
+Test results will be shown in real time in the newly opened session tab.
 Coverage results (how tests cover particular classes and methods in your code) will be shown in the Unit Test Coverage tool window.

-- Visualize code coverage by clicking the Highlight code button.
-By default, coverage and test results are shown by markers in the left gutter of the Visual Studio editor: a marker is red if any tests related to the current statement are failing, green if all tests are passing, and grey if there are no tests covering this statement.
+Visualize code coverage by clicking Highlight code .
+By default, coverage and test results are shown by markers in the left gutter of the editor: a marker is red if any tests related to the current statement are failing, green if all tests are passing, and grey if there are no tests covering this statement.